hirrolot/datatype99/README.md

 This macro implements [pattern matching] for an instance of a sum type.
 It accepts an expression of a sum type as a single argument.
 All the other parameters represent arms.

-`match99` has the expected semantics: it tries to match the given instance of a sum type with the given variants, and, if a match has succeeded, it executes the corresponding statement and moves down to the next instruction.
-If all matches have failed, it executes the statement after `otherwise99` and moves down to the next instruction.
+`match99` has the expected semantics: it sequentially tries to match the given instance of a sum type against the given variants, and, if a match has succeeded, it executes the corresponding statement and moves down to the next instruction (`match(val) { ... } next-instruction;`).
+If all the matches have failed, it executes the statement after `otherwise99` and moves down to the next instruction.

 ### `of99`

 This macro accepts a variant name as a first argument and the rest of arguments comprise a list of variable names.
-Each variable name is a pointer to a corresponding data of the variant (e.g., let there be `(Foo, T1, T2)` and `of99(Foo, x, y)`, then `x` has the type `T1 *` and `y` is `T2 *`).
+Each variable name stands for a pointer to a corresponding data of the variant (e.g., let there be `(Foo, T1, T2)` and `of99(Foo, x, y)`, then `x` has the type `T1 *` and `y` is `T2 *`).
 To match an empty variant, write `of99(Bar)`.

 ### `matches99`